Para subtítulos en español, haga clic en el ícono CC. Luego haga clic en Configuración y seleccione Español.

 Frequently Asked Questions

-DPS must remove school resource officers (SROs) from DPS campuses and end the school policing contract with the Durham County Sheriff’s Office.
+DPS must remove school resource officers (SROs) from its campuses and end the school policing contract with the Durham County Sheriff’s Office.
 The same police officers harassing, beating, and even killing people of color in our communities are targeting and criminalizing Black and Latinx students in DPS schools.
-Although research confirms that Black students do not misbehave at higher rates than their White peers, Black students represented only 44% of DPS student enrollment in 2018-19 but were 86% of school-related complaints to the youth justice system.
+Although research confirms Black students do not misbehave at higher rates than their white peers, Black students represented only 44% of DPS student enrollment in 2018-19 but represented 86% of school-related complaints to the youth justice system.